Currently, the Multi-Organ Transplant Program offers clinical fellowships in:

 Tel: 519.661.2019 • Fax: 519.850.2492

 In addition to the Clinical Fellows, residents in the gastroenterology and nephrology sub-specialty programs at Western have two to three month rotations in transplant hepatology and nephrology, respectively.
-In addition, a urology resident rotates through the Transplant Program.
+Residents in the urology and general surgery programs rotate through the transplant teams.
 Because of the interdisciplinary involvement of transplantation, residents in other Western training programs also receive education by exposure to transplant patients.
 The most obvious examples are critical care and anesthesia residents.